As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp. ground black pepper

-- 1 tbsp. garlic powder, plus more to taste if desired
+- 1 tbsp. garlic granules (or more, to taste)

-- In a large skillet, combine the coconut milk, lemongrass, and the juice of 1 1/2 of the limes.
+- In a large skillet, combine the coconut milk, lemongrass, and the juice of 1½ of the limes.
 Reserve the remaining juice for later in the cooking process.
-You should also add the pepper and garlic powder here.

 - Bring the sauce to a gentle boil, then reduce the heat to simmer for about 4 minutes.